jrgp/quickdebrepo/README.md

     deb [arch=amd64] http://apt.yourdomain.com/ubuntu trusty main

 All this assuming `apt.yourdomain.com` is a web server serving /var/www/html/ as the docroot.

-## Dependencies

-Currently, this is written for Python 2.7.

-    sudo apt-get install python2.7 python-apt

 ## TODO